ToddBradley/gin-and-miskatonic/_tabs/notes.md

 * “Contact Mind of the Observer” (four pages)

 Part of the *Roger Carlyle Collection* acquired from his sister Erica

+In the possession of Larry (in steamer trunk)

 ## Life as a God